queicherius/software-defined-infrastructure/dns.md

 options {
   directory "/var/cache/bind";

-  # Disable recursive dns queries
+  # Disable recursive DNS queries
   recursion no;

   # Listen on the private network only (local IP)